philipp-spiess/this-week-in-react/src/issues/2/TWITTER.md

 🙌 Special thanks to our first-time contributors this week: Brian Ng (@existentialism), Dustin Schau (@schaudustin), Lionel (elrumordelaluz), and Sergei Startsev (sergei-startsev).

-And that was all for This Week In React ⚛️
+And that was all for This Week in React ⚛️